Second edition of the challenge presented at SMLMS 2016

 The evaluation of the software packages is performed with well-defined metrics

 to get an objective and quantitative assessment.
-The performance test is mainly done be the developers of the software themselves who participate to a
+The performance test is done be the developers themselves who participated to a

 Open Bio Image Alliance